Skip to main content

 As described in earlier sections, the data are collected from two sources: an online questionnaire and either one or two postal questionnaires.
 The online questionnaire includes some built-in routing and checks within it, whereas the postal questionnaires rely on correct navigation by participants and there is no constraint on the answers they can give.

-In addition, the online data are available immediately in their raw form, however the postal questionnaire data must be scanned and keyed as part of a separate process.
+In addition, the online data are available immediately in their raw form, however the postal questionnaire data must be scanned and keyed (typed in) as part of a separate process.
 Tick box answers are captured by scanning, and numbers and other verbatim answers are captured by keying, with the data then coded in an ascii text string.

 In line with standard procedures on a mixed-mode survey such as this, the online questionnaire is taken as the basis for data processing.
 Once that is processed then a data map/dictionary is used to match the data from the postal questionnaires with the online data.